 The modern consumer is very conscious of what they want and don’t want.
 This is especially true of B2B decision-makers, among whom a single wrong step could cost you a customer.
 It’s critical to keep this in mind when implementing your outbound marketing strategy so that you don’t turn people off before they’ve even given your product or service a chance.

-Inbound Marketing vs. Outbound Marketing: Better Together
+Inbound and Outbound Marketing: Better Together

 A thorough understanding of your buyer’s needs, and the channels that most effectively reach your target audience, is essential when deciding on the best marketing strategy.